RobinQu/catlog/README.md

 		  }
 		};

 		//Use it as normal.
+		var mylogger = catlog.Container.get("myapp");
-You call optionally pass something your logger var mylogger = catlog.Container.get("myapp", {prefix:"rock!"});
+		//You call optionally pass something your logger mylogger.addLogger(MyLogger, {prefix:"rock!"});
-		mylogger.addLogger(MyLogger);

 		mylogger.log("good!");
 		mylogger.error("damm it!");